Gibson 10 Ks, Gallo 2 HRs for Rangers in 8-0 win over Royals - WHIZ News

 Before taking the first two of the three-game series against Kansas City, the Rangers (29-48) hadn’t won consecutive games or a series since a three-game sweep of Houston from May 20-22, and had gone 0-7-2 in their last nine series.
 Kansas City has lost four games in a row, and 15 of 20.

+Gibson had five strikeouts in a row in one stretch while retiring the first Royals 12 batters.
+The fourth ended with shortstop Isiah Kiner-Falefa’s leaping catch of a liner, which created thoughts of a possible no-hitter.

+“It probably showed up a little bit more in my mind after that fourth inning when Kiner made that great play,” Gibson said.
+“I guess I’m always kind of thinking about that.
+I don’t ever want to give up a hit, a run.
+Whenever you go to the lineup the first time, and especially once you get into the fifth, it starts to creep into your head.”

-Gibson retired the first Royals 12 batters, including five strikeouts in a row, before Ryan O’Hearn’s leadoff single up to the middle to start the fifth.
+The no-hit bid ended on Ryan O’Hearn’s leadoff single up to the middle to start the fifth.
 Kelvin Gutierrez then had an infield single before a walk to Jorge Soler.
-But Jarrod Dyson then struck out and Michael A. Taylor grounded into a double play on a chopper to third baseman Brock Holt.
+But Jarrod Dyson then struck out and Michael A. Taylor grounded into a double play on a chopper to third baseman Brock Holt to miss their best scoring chance.

-The veteran right-hander, whose ERA was 135.00 after the opener in Kansas City, now has one of the best in the majors at 2.00 after allowing only 15 earned runs over 89 2/3 innings in his last 14 starts.
+“I faced that that guy in the past before, and he definitely looked better today than I remember,” O’Hearn said.
+“That was our shot right there … a point in the game where we needed to capitalize”

+The Rangers went ahead 3-0 in the second, after Kris Bubic (2-3) took over for opener Kyler Zimmer and hit Willie Calhoun with a pitch to start the inning that fractured the left forearm of the designated hitter.
+Jose Trevino had a two-run double and rookie Adolis Garcia got his 54th RB I on a single between two walks.

 TRAINER’S ROOM